Gaurav-programing/ORSProject_4/README.md

 # ORSProject_4
-This Project is based o MVC (JSP/Servlet) architecture and Database connectivity with MySql.
+This Project is based on MVC (JSP/Servlet) architecture and Database connectivity with MySql.